NERDDISCO/nerddis.co/content/how-to-prompt-a-genai-video-platform-for-project-odyssey.md

 ---
-title: "how to prompt an ai video platform for Project Odyssey"
+title: "how to prompt a genai video platform for Project Odyssey"
 date: 2024-12-31T00:00:00+02:00
 draft: false
 type: "subpage"